ConradinBaumgartl/epi_multiome_portfolio/readme.md

 ### Quality Control - cellranger output

 Unsurprisingly, the data deposited by 10x Genomics is of high quality.
+Both subexperiments had a high number of confidently mapped reads to the mouse genome (>92%).
+There is a median count of 16,478 ATAC fragments and 3,134 genes per cell, respectively.
+De-duplication and cell/non-cell boundaries are calculated internally in the cellranger suite, the latter using the ordmag algorithm followed by clustering to account for the spread of ATAC+GeneExpression data.

 There is a clear association of scATAC-seq reads with Transcription Start Sites (TSS) of genes, and in most cell barcodes the fraction of reads mapping to peaks is over 0.5.
+Therefore, the ATAC experiment produces fragments that mostly accumulate in the form of peaks at accessible sites within the genome.

 |                                 |                                                             |